Augmenta-tech/Augmenta-scanner/README.md

 # Augmenta-scanner

-Augmenta Scanner is an Ableton M4L Plugin to produce music from interactions between scan bar and persons or objects movments.
-This tool use XY coordinate of differents sources in order to interact with the scan position.
-Use the Augmenta tracking system or any XY OSC coordinates to run the plugin.
+Augmenta Scanner is an Ableton live plugin (Max4Live) to create music in interaction with performers or objects in space tracked with Augmenta.
+A bar is scanning the space and triggers midi notes when passing over a performer.
+The plugin receives Augmenta OSC data as inputs and produces midi notes and mappings for Ableton live.

 ![Augmenta Scanner](https://user-images.githubusercontent.com/104997324/168056622-5e7acc6c-66e2-4b23-a064-c0edcf1ed99f.gif)

+## How to use

+- Download the files from this repository or from https://maxforlive.com/
+- Drag'n drop the scanner plugin to Ableton session in a MIDI track
+- Add your port to receive Augmenta osc data
+- Create music with the scan bar and objects available

+To produces Augmenta data, you can use the simulator available here : https://github.com/Augmenta-tech/Augmenta-Simulator/releases

+Note : The plugin has been developed to be used once per Ableton session.
+If you put several plugins in the session, latency and synchronization problems can occur.

 ## Features

-Drag'n drop the scanner plugin to Ableton session in MIDI track and trigger MIDI note when persons or objects passes over the scan bar.
-The plugin has been developed to be drag and drop just once in the ableton session.
-If you put several in the session, latency and synchronization problems occur.

-### Input
-- OSC Input
+- Augmenta osc input
-- 6 persons simultaneous tracking
+- 6 persons simultaneous tracking or all persons with the same behavior (red target)
-- Simulate with Augmenta Simulator
+- Simulate Augmenta data with Augmenta Simulator
-- Mute option
+- Follow tempo option for the scanner

-### Areas
+- Osc output to send scanner bar to other softwares (see Touch designer example)

+## Interface
 - 6 areas for MIDI notes triggers :

           - Mute Button to disable MIDI out of the selected person or object